 Scope: The proposals are expected to help strengthening cybersecurity maintaining the performance of medical devices while preserving or enhancing safety, security and data confidentiality, integrity and availability.
 The applicants should tackle the cybersecurity issue of connected medical devices and in vitro diagnostic medical devices, in particular those that are connected to the internet, allow remote access to data and exchange private or proprietary data.
-They should also consider the implications of Regulation (EU) 2017/745211 on medical devices regarding qualification and classification of software.
+They should also consider the implications of Regulation (EU) 2017/745228 on medical devices and Regulation (EU) 2017/746229 on in vitro diagnostic medical devices regarding qualification and classification of software.
 In their proposals, applicants should consider to maximise synergies with relevant initiatives, activities and programmes.

-211 OJ L 117, 5.5.2017, p.
-1

-212 OJ L 117, 5.5.2017, p.
+OJ L 117, 5.5.2017, p.
+1 OJ L 117, 5.5.2017, p.
 176